habca/icarus-tool/README.md

 ## Getting started

 Create a virtual environment and install dependencies before running the application.
-An unit testing framework `unittest` and Python linter `mypy` proved to be very useful in the developing process.
+An unit testing framework `unittest` and a static code analysis tool `mypy` proved to be very useful in the developing process.

 ### Windows